AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 **Planned Support:**
 - Add support for .blend files
-- Add support for .psd files
+- Add support for .psd .ae .ai .spp files
 - Add support for .obj .fbx .stl files
+- Add default thumbnails for files when previews are not available
 - Automatically resize node to fit thumbnail
 - Allow users to choose between file types to add to obsidian vault vs simple links
 - Allow users to customize their own thumbnail if they don't like the default ones provided by the native files